 The practice maintained a file relating to the Control of Substances Hazardous to Health 2002 (COSHH) regulations, including substances such as disinfectants, blood and saliva.
 The practice identified how they managed hazardous substances in their health and safety and infection control policies and in specific guidelines for staff, for example in their blood spillage and waste disposal procedures.
-We saw that the COSHH folder had been reviewed on an annual basis.
+However, we noted that there was no evidence that the COSHH folder was reviewed regularly.
+We were told that it was done but not signed to document that it had been reviewed.
+We were told that the COSHH folder would be signed from now on to prove that it had been reviewed on an annual basis.